hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 *AZX2380BLD, P55182-B21, State=Texas Role=production*
 *7LKY23D9LM, P54277-B21*

+Note that for 7LKY23D9LM, no tag is assigned in this example.

 Tags are optional but highly recommended.
 They are particularly useful when creating resource restriction policies.
 They must meet the string format: "**\<Name\>=\<Value\> \<Name\>=\<Value\>**" such as "**Country=US State=TX App=Grafana**" or "**Country=US**".

 **Add-HPEGLDeviceComputeFullService** is a much more advanced cmdlet than the previous one.
 This specific command has the ability to perform all mandatory steps of Compute onboarding: